 Style of Movement

 This piece has a playlist of music from numerous contemporary composers and EDM (Electronic Dance Music) artists.
+Listen to a sample.

 NYC designer Erica Johnston has created costumes that have both masculine and feminine elements to reflect the blurred lines of gender identity.
 To further explore gender, the role of the Nurse has been cast with a male (Manuel Valdes), and Juliet's short-tempered first cousin Tybalt and Romeo's good friend Benvolio will be danced by women (Natalie Clevenger and Holly Harkins).